 Hypomyces Lactifluorum can be found grabbing host onto other mushrooms from late July to October.

-Lobster mushrooms aren’t actually a mushroom but a parasitic ascomycete fungus that grows on certain species of mushrooms, often contorting them and covering their surface in bright orange color.
+Lobster mushrooms aren’t actually a mushroom but parasitic ascomycete fungus that grows on certain species of mushrooms, often contorting them and covering their surface in bright orange color.

 They often grab host onto Lactaria or Russula mushrooms but over time will twist the mushroom into an unrecognizable shape.